 Foreigners residing in Japan are required to carry their passport or alien registration card with them at all times.
 (Immigration Control and Refugee Recognition Act, Article 23) Do not leave your passport at other places.

-In addition, when a worker resigns, he/she must return the money and goods that belong to his/her right within 7 days of the request.
+In addition, when a worker resigns, he/she must return the money and goods that belong to his/her company within 7 days of the request.
 (Article 23, Labor Standards Law)